 If your marriage is chaotic because of erratic behaviors, there is hope for restoration.
 An unhealthy marriage where mental illness is present is a result of the disease — not a failed marriage.

 Craig’s best efforts at helping his depressed wife made him exhausted, bitter and resentful.
 Then, prompted by God, he made a decision that changed his life and began her healing process.

-Do you get the after-holiday “blahs”?
+After the holidays, do you ever feel not like your self or even depressed?
 Here are some ideas to help you get back to feeling like your normal self.